How to Keep Your Kids Safe Online

 Make sure your child understands they should never post or say anything inappropriate while learning remotely.
 Videos, posts and conversations can persist online for years.
 Work with them so they behave like they are in the classroom.

 Resources for Online Safety

 The world of internet safety can be daunting, but there’s lots of great resources available.
 The following can help you and your kids safely navigate the web.

 Stay Safe Online

-This National Cyber Security Alliance-sponsored website is a great place to review ways respond to ID theft attempts, fraud and other cybercrimes.
-It’s a great first stop to dig your heels in and get a handle on safety in the digital age.
+This National Cyber Security Alliance-sponsored website is a great place to review ways to respond to ID theft attempts, fraud and other cybercrimes.

-Built out to support both kids and older students, Stop.Think.Connect. offers a large suite of online services, sponsored by the US Department of Homeland Security.
-They offer a wide array of educational materials that inform kids from K-8 all the way into their undergraduate years on ways to keep safe online — and what to look out for as well.
+Sponsored by the US Department of Homeland Security, Stop.Think.Connect. offers educational materials that teaches kids —from K-8 all the way into their undergraduate years — on ways to keep safe online and what to look out for as well.

-While you’re reviewing your kid’s internet safety measures be sure and carve out a little time to review your own.
+While you’re working on keeping your kids safe online, be sure and carve out a little time to review the safety of your personally identifiable information.
 Check in with your American Family Insurance agent to learn how you can benefit from internet fraud protection.
 You’ll find real peace of mind with coverage that helps insulate your finances — and your family.